OWASP/owasp-summit-2017/Outcomes/Security-Champions/Security-Champions.md

 - Operations
 - Anyone interested (PM, Product, but not from Central Security team)

-#### Q-3: Security Champions mandate to control security within team?
+#### Q-3: What is the Security Champions' mandate to control security within the team?
 - Energise
-- Scaling of AppSec team
+- Scale the AppSec team
 - Advocacy
 - Support / facilitation
 - Discovery / Triage flaws
-- Escalation
+- Escalate
-- Sharing insight
+- Share insight
 - Code reviews
 - Threat Modelling
 - Write security stories & tests
 - Prioritise & test security bug fixes
 - Awareness / Encouragement / Educate
 - Point of Contact between Central Security Team & Host team
-- Security culture change artist
+- Agent for security culture change

-#### Q-4: Expected to share knowledge or conduct mini-trainings?
+#### Q-4: Are Security Champions expected to share knowledge or conduct mini-trainings?
 - YES: 18
 - NO: 1
 - OPTIONAL: 1

-#### Q-5: Expected to build Threat Models and keep up-to-date?
+#### Q-5: Are Security Champions expected to build Threat Models and keep up-to-date?
 - YES: 13
 - NO: 5
 - TEAMS, NOT INDIVIDUALS: 2

-#### Q-6: Expected to conduct internal security reviews for new features?
+#### Q-6: Are Security Champions expected to conduct internal security reviews for new features?
 - YES: 9
 - NO: 7
 - SOMETIMES: 4

-#### Q-7: Expected to help in decision making for product design / development?
+#### Q-7: Are Security Champions expected to help in decision-making for product design / development?
 - YES: 18
 - NO: 2

-#### Q-8: Expected to monitor best practices followed & report non-compliance?
+#### Q-8: Are Security Champions expected to monitor best practices followed & report non-compliance?
 - YES: 15
 - NO: 4
 - MONITOR BUT NOT REPORT: 1

-#### Q-9: Expected to participate / lead R&D work (e.g. testing new solutions / concepts, policies)?
+#### Q-9: Are Security Champions expected to participate / lead R&D work (e.g. testing new solutions / concepts, policies)?
 - YES: 8
 - NO: 7
 - DEPENDS / SOMETIMES: 3
 - N/A: 2

-#### Q-10: Expected to be the main point of contact for Bug Bounty?
+#### Q-10: Are Security Champions expected to be the main point of contact for Bug Bounty?
 - YES: 8
 - NO: 8
 - N/A: 4